mitchwa1/Arcade-Game-Frogger/README.md

 Mitch's "Frogger" Arcade Game
 ===============================

+This game will start 'slow' and increase with difficulty as your score increases.

 Game Instructions:

 1. The goal of the game is to increase your score, while not losing all your lives.